Last updated on 2020-03-13

 Is it fair to set rules to a game and not tell the players?
 Maybe not, but now that you know you have an advantage.

-Update: In Tinder’s updated scoring system, they appear to be using image and text recognition software, which may further limit your pool of possible matches, although the intention would have been to tailor your matches to your personal preferences.
+In Tinder’s updated scoring system, they appear to be using image and text recognition software, which may further limit your pool of possible matches, although the intention would have been to tailor your matches to your personal preferences.

 While it’s possible that you are partially responsible for getting fewer matches than you used to, there seems to be a systemic issue with Tinder.
 Personally, I believe both the crippling of the standard experience as well as the declining percentage of female users are the main problems facing Tinder, and if they don’t do something to address these issues soon, the app may not survive much longer.

 The thing that has helped Tinder most so far is a lack of any serious competition in their niche, but it’s only a matter of time until a new player disrupts the dating market as much as Tinder did back in its heyday.
+With any luck, this new player won’t let themselves be bought out by the Match Group like the promising Hinge did most recently.

 What do you think?
 What has been your experience with Tinder as of late?
 Feel free to leave a comment below, or visit the SwipeHelper Subreddit.
 See you there 🙂